CdC-SI/ZAS-EAK-CopilotGPT/README.md

 ## Challenge Vision

-For a detailed overview of our project's vision and strategic alignment, see our [Vision Document](VISION.md).
+COMING SOON: a detailed overview of our project's vision and strategic alignment.

 ## Features